-Medium Term Plans: these are completed and build upon the long-term plans.
+Medium Term Plans: these are completed in staff SMILE books and build upon the long-term plans.
 Planning takes into account Pupil Voice to ensure learning is 'child-influenced'.
-A Four Purpose focus is identified.

-Four purposes are identified and embedded through all AOLE's and links are made to the Literacy and Numeracy Framework and Digital Competency Framework.
+A Four Purpose focus is identified, and links are made to the Literacy and Numeracy Framework and Digital Competency Framework.
 Staff highlight which What Matters Statements will be focused on, and which descriptions of learning will be covered.